 Use BoatLIFE Products

 We hope you’ve learned how to patch a fiberglass boat.
-To wrap up this project and help your boat look its best, you’ll want to apply a new gel coat to the affected area.
+To wrap up this project and help your boat look its best with boat upgrades, you’ll want to apply a new gel coat to the affected area.
 If possible, work with the builder of your boat to get a gel coat that will match the color of the finish.
 Then, clean your boat from top to bottom with BoatLIFE products.
 This way, your vessel will be ready to shine on the water once again!